uncovery/unc_gallery/README.md

 #### `date="latest|random|2016-10-30"`

 You can use either `latest`, `random` or a date in the format `yyyy-mm-dd`.
-If the `date` is not used, it will use the latest date.
+If the `date` is not used, the latest date will be displayed.

 #### `file="latest|random|2016-10-30"`